PRINT 23 May - 4 June 2022

-Graham Pullen says: My background in screen printing dates back to the 1970s when I first worked for a screen printer and then lectured at the London College of Printing.
-However, the chemicals used at the time were highly toxic and damaging so I decided instead to move on to a career in IT and later, the travel industry.
-But I never lost my love of printing, and the introduction of water-based inks a few years ago was enough to entice me into investing in my own screen-printing kit.
-Moving to St Ives I’ve been lucky enough to work on commissions for textile pieces based on artworks by Sandra Blow and Terry Frost.
-I also run introductory workshops in printing.
+GRAHAM PULLEN - “My background in screen printing dates back to the 1970s when I first worked for a screen printer and then lecturer at the London College of Printing.
+However, the chemicals used at the time were highly toxic and damaging, so I decided instead to move on to another career.
+But I never lost my love of printing, and the development of water-based inks was enough to entice me back to the printmaker fold.
 I find the flexible nature of screen printing entirely engrossing: whilst you can control and be very precise about the images you produce, the process also allows you to be highly experimental with media and colour.